 Ultimately, there are several things that a DevOps team can do to build a successful CD pipeline from the ground-up.
 These include:

 - Develop a CD mindset.
 A clear-cut CD pipeline is a must-have.
 This pipeline includes automated software tests, fixing code problems throughout a build and ensuring software deployment remains on track.
 With this pipeline in place, DevOps team members will know exactly what to do at each stage of the process and can work together to foster a team-wide CD mindset.

 - Use continuous integration (CI).
 CD and CI may seem similar, but it is important to understand the differences between the two.
 CI involves merging software code into an automated build process, followed by running automated tests when updated code is integrated into a source code depository.
 Thus, CI can be performed without CD, but CD cannot be performed without CI.
 By including CI in a CD pipeline, however, a DevOps team can quickly upgrade software to meet consumer and market demands.
-As a result, this team may be better equipped than ever before to deliver the best-possible software, at the right time, every time.
+As a result, this team may possess better-than-ever capabilities to deliver the best-possible software, precisely on time, consistently.

 - Leverage a “hands-off” environment for additional production testing.
 A DevOps team should set up a “hands-off” environment between software development and production that enables it to perform system, user acceptance, staging and pre-production tests.
 That way, a DevOps team can use the “hands-off” environment to validate that its software is ready for deployment.

 - Deploy software across every environment at the same time.
 Once software is ready for production, a DevOps team should automate the software’s release across all environments.
 This helps a DevOps team troubleshoot and address any deployment process issues.